 Much of the data required for customs imports and exports is also largely required for transit declarations.
 These are relevant in traders’ business as they apply to movements through the UK land bridge in respect of the Republic of Ireland imports and traders’ exports to continental Europe through the UK land bridge.

-The import requirements apply to the movement of goods between the Republic of Ireland company and the UK counterparty.
+The import requirements apply to the movement of goods between the Republic of Ireland company and the GB counterparty.
 They are not limited to sales only.

 Assembling and Returning the Data

 The various ways of handling customs are set out in other sections.
 It may be that traders’ logistics provider will be in a position to make returns on traders’ behalf in most cases and maybe all cases.
 In this event, what traders will be required to furnish to them may be little more than the proper product classification, quantities, values, weight and other details which may be little more than what is on the commercial invoice and existing transport documents.